qychai/qychai.github.io/_pages/cv.md

 [NBER Working Paper No.31743](https://www.nber.org/papers/w31743)

-**Gender Imbalance, Marriage Stability, and Divorce Rate: Evidence from China**

-Joint with Shiyi Sun and Yuan Zhang
+**Gender Imbalance, Marriage Stability, and Divorce Rate: Evidence from China** (with Shiyi Sun and Yuan Zhang)

 <a href="javascript:void(0);" onclick="toggleAbstract()">Abstract</a>